Wild Arms (video game): Setting

 Wild Arms takes place in the world of Filgaia, a fantasy world.
-The technology of the world varies greatly, with some resembling medieval Europe, featuring cloistered monasteries and castles, while other areas resemble a frontier loosely akin to the American West.
+The technology of the world varies greatly, with some areas resembling medieval Europe, featuring cloistered monasteries and castles, while other areas resemble a frontier loosely akin to the American West.
 Advancements such as motors are found sporadically.
 Much of the technology is remnants recovered from the distant past by archaeologists and engineers who refashion it for the present day.
 Destructive technology such as ARMs (firearms) is seen as a dangerous and therefore forbidden technology that is feared by the general populace.

 A thousand years before the main events of Wild Arms, a great war engulfed Filgaia between its original inhabitants, the humans and Elw, and an invading race called the Metal Demons.
 The Metal Demons had lost their own homeworld and sought to make Filgaia their new home.
 During the conflict, powerful weapons were developed, including mechanical golems and artificial warriors known as Holmcrosses, which combined metal and flesh.
 The humans eventually captured the demon's leader, "Mother," and sealed her within a castle in the tundra of Arctica.
 However, they were unable to destroy her regenerating body completely.
 With the aid of the Guardians, the protectors of Filgaia, she was imprisoned within a cocoon.
 Her heart was removed and torn into three pieces, and the pieces of her heart were placed inside three stone statues which were scattered across the world.
 The war came to an end, with the majority of the Metal Demons remaining either in seclusion or in their dimension.
 However, the conflict had devastated the surface of Filgaia, creating wastelands and leaving scars which still have not yet recovered in the present.

 If the title screen is left idle, an introductory scene plays depicting the more recent past.
 A group of metal demons invade Arctica Castle, kills the inhabitants, and reclaims the inert cocoon of Mother.
 The only seeming human survivors are two Fenril Knights of Arctica, Garret and Elmina, with Garret escaping.